-For some travelers, Mexico is a land with golden beaches, full of Mayan and Aztec mysteries, and for others, it is a great alternative to the ski resorts of Austria, Switzerland, and Canada.
+For some travelers, Mexico is a land with golden and white sandy beaches, full of mysteries of ancient civilizations, while for others it is an excellent alternative to the ski resorts of Austria, Switzerland, and Canada.

 Copper Canyon, Chihuahua

-The numerous waterfalls and hot springs of Najeno Copper Canyon are hidden from civilization.
-You can reach them on foot, on horseback, with a guide, or on donkeys.
-Spending the night under the open starry sky on countless sandy islands is wonderful.
+The numerous waterfalls and hot springs of Najeno Copper Canyon region are hidden from curious tourists’ eyes.
+You can reach these nature wonders on foot on your own, or with a guided tour (on horseback or donkeys).

-There are enough travelers and tourists in the regions, but they are not crowded.
-Most likely, in small cities, the right balance is maintained: there are enough visitors, so you can meet like-minded people and go on expeditions together.
+There are enough travelers and tourists in the region, but it is not crowded.
+Most likely, small towns maintain the right balance: there are enough visitors, so you can meet like-minded people and go on expeditions together.

-The park is not included in the national park system of Mexico, nor is it a natural monument, but it is of interest to tourists due to the opportunities for active recreation: tracking, horseback riding, and mountain biking, rock climbing, and kayaking down rivers.
-The neighboring city of La Ciudad provides decent accommodation and food services to vacationers.
+The park is not included in the national park system of Mexico, nor is it a natural monument, but it is of interest to tourists due to the opportunities for active recreation: tracking, horseback riding, mountain biking, rock climbing, and kayaking down rivers.

-Interesting fact: in 1981, in the park of Mexiquillo, Ringo Starr starred in the movie “The Caveman”.
+In 1981, in the Mexiquillo, Ringo Starr starred in the movie “The Caveman”.

-Not far from the big city of Zacatecas is one of the oldest cities in Mexico – Sombrerete, founded in 1555.
-It is worth noting that this city has preserved a unique cultural and historical heritage to this day.
+Not far from the large city of Zacatecas is one of the oldest cities in Mexico – Sombrerete, founded in 1555.
+It is worth noting that the city of Sombrerete has preserved its unique cultural and historical heritage to this day.

-The grandeur of the architectural monuments, a large number of interesting sights, snow-capped mountains, caves, and ancient gold mines have made Sombrerete one of the most popular tourist destinations in 2021.
+The grandeur of the architectural monuments, a large number of interesting sights, snow-capped mountains, caves, and ancient gold mines have made Sombrerete one of the most popular tourist destinations.

 Nevado de Toluca, State of Mexico

 Nevado de Toluca is the 4th highest volcano in Mexico.
-It is located about 80 km west of the capital, on the territory of a national park named after the volcano.
+It is located about 80 km west of Mexico City, on the territory of a national park also named Nevado de Toluca (after the volcano).

-The volcano is popular with both tourists and locals, who use it for sledding and a variety of improvised means.
+The volcano is a popular destination for sledding and a variety of improvised means.
 This is one of the few places in Mexico where there is snow not only in winter but when the temperature and humidity contribute to it.